Selling a junk RV

 - Use the information you find to set your price expectations.
 Expect to get less than the amount listed in a valuation guide for a vehicle in poor condition.

-Once you've agreed on a price and terms (e.g., if the salvage is going to pick up the vehicle or not), the sale will proceed in much the same way as selling a car to a dealer.
+Once you've agreed on a price and terms (e.g., if the salvage is going to pick up the vehicle or not), the sale will proceed in much the same way as selling a car to a dealership.
 The salvage yard should help you with the paperwork like the title transfer and give you the negotiated amount of cash for your junk motorhome or trailer.

 Buying a junk RV